-Our explanation regarding cross-advertising may appear counter-intuitive.
+Our explanation regarding cross-advertising may appear counterintuitive.
 It seems to violate the basic assumption of recent theoretical work that advertisers do not want their message to be transmitted multiple times to the same readers.
-For this reason, papers such as Athey et al (2011) and Bergemann and Bonatti (2011) take as given that multiple advertising messages are redundant.
-However, this presumes a very particular model of advertising: one in which consumers only require a single exposure to an advertising message
+For this reason, papers such as Bergemann and Bonatti (2011) and Athey et al. (2013) take as given that multiple advertising messages are redundant.
+However, this presumes a very particular model of advertising: one in which consumers only require a single exposure to an advertising message to increase their likelihood of purchasing the good, beyond which further exposures are wasted.